-Just ahead of victory in Europe Day (VE Day) a new PBS documentary show's how the people and Queen Elizabeth lived through World War II.
+A PBS documentary, which aired in 2020 showed how the people and Queen Elizabeth lived through World War II.

-The movie explores the whole of the Second World War, from wartime evacuations of children (including Elizabeth and Margaret) to the bombing of Buckingham Palace and finally to King George VI's historic speech on VE Day.
+The movie explores the whole of the Second World War, from wartime evacuations of children (including Elizabeth and Margaret) to the bombing of Buckingham Palace and finally to King George VI's historic speech on VE (Victory in Europe) Day.

 Learn how the longest reigning monarch in British history was shaped by World War II.
 "The Queen at War" premieres Tues, May 5 at 8/7c. pic.twitter.com/yU9UqTmZE2— PBS (@PBS) April 29, 2020

-The trailer (see below) shares rare footage from outside Buckingham Palace, in London, following King George VI's announcement that Germany had surrendered.
+The documentary (see trailer below) shares rare footage from outside Buckingham Palace, in London, following King George VI's announcement that Germany had surrendered.
 The Royal stand at the Palace balcony alongside Prime Minister Winston Churchill as the crowds below cheer.

 That evening Margaret and Elizabeth convinced their father to allow them to go celebrate with the public.
 The Queen described it as "the most exciting night of her life."